All chapters, including derivative essays called Applied Biofoundationalism, are linked at the end.

 Feminine freedom exists as a spectrum between meaningful and chaotic:

-The meaningful feminine gestates liberty through concert and compromise with the competent masculine transforming space into home.
+The meaningful feminine gestates liberty through concert and compromise with the competent masculine, transforming space into home.
 She fills the container with beauty, purpose, and dignity.

-The chaotic feminine with no masculine counterweight overdoses on freedom and invites entropy.
+The chaotic feminine with no masculine counterweight overdoses on freedom and entropy.
 Rootless and vulnerable, she mistakes formlessness for liberation and dissolves the container, leaving her swimming in an ocean.

 The omnipresent relationship between order and chaos is both oppositional and symphonic: the supreme dyad through which all other dyads flow.
 It manifests in every dimension of existence with different veneers.